|

 2009 Events

-CARE TO KNIT BOOK PARTY - May 29, 2009 - BARNES & NOBLE, Huntington, Station, New York |
+CARE TO KNIT BOOK PARTY - MAY 29, 2009 AT BARNES & NOBLE, Huntington, Station, New York

 CARE TO KNIT celebrated the publication of KNITTING TO SHARE, 25 Projects To Show You Care, in which CARE TO KNIT is the featured charity.
 Guests enjoyed an evening of community knitting and crocheting while learning about CARE TO KNIT.